 Though there’s not much that a staffing agency can do about the long lines at airport security, those lines become a bit more bearable when you know that your travel to your assignment is paid for.

-Just think: you could be in New York from June to October; then board a plane to Hawaii and spend the winter on the beach!
+Just think: you could be in New York from June to October; then board a plane to Florida and spend the winter on the beach!